Nothing eases the transition to a new country better than through making friends and getting involved in the community around you.

 Singapore plays host to a gamut of organisations, formal and informal, live or virtual, that will help make your stay fun, meaningful, and memorable.

 The easiest way to get onto the expatriate network is to go online.
 There are many non-nationality based expatriate forums which provide useful advice for the newcomer.
-One of the more popular portals is www.entersingapore.info which has won the Federation of International Trade Associations (FITA) Really Useful Site Award.
-Websites like these allow you to not only learn more about what to expect when you live in Singapore, but also to make friends even before you get here.
+One of the more popular portals is www.entersingapore.info which has won the Federal of International Trade Associations (FITA) Really Useful Site Award.
+Websites like these allow you to not only learn more about what to expect, but also to make friends even before you get here.

 Cultural and Nationality-based Groups

 International associations provide friendly support and a sense of familiarity.
 Start your search for one by checking in with your country’s mission to Singapore – there are 67 foreign Embassies and High Commissions and 41 Consulates resident here.

 |Singapore International Foundation (SIF)